liamtoney/infresnel/README.md

 if you don't already have them installed in your existing environment.

 In either case, your installation will be "editable."
-This means that you can modify the source code in your local `infresnel/` directory — or run a `git pull` to update with any new remote changes — and the installed package will be updated.
+This means that you can modify the source code in your local `infresnel` directory — or run a `git pull` to update with any new remote changes — and the installed package will be updated.

 ## References